There are two types of Deputy:-

 Whatever legal aid you require Avery Walters are the firm for you.
 With support in everything ranging from the court of protection to Family and Child Law we aim to provide the best legal advice in West Yorkshire.
 With offices based in Leeds and Chapel Allerton our Court Of Protection solicitors and lawyers will help you through every step of the way.

-Get in contact with one of our expert court of protection solicitors and lawyers in our Leeds or Chapel Allerton team today.
-On 0113 200 7480.
+with one of our expert court of protection solicitors and lawyers in our Leeds or Chapel Allerton team today on 0113 200 7480